raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 keepalive interval timer come into play, to ensure that a sufficient residual amount of traffic is generated to maintain NAT and firewall state.

-On a new session, before any explicit DSO
+On a new DSO session, if no explicit DSO
-Keepalive message exchange, the default value for both timers is 15 seconds.
+Keepalive message exchange has taken place, the default value for both timers is 15 seconds.
 For both timers, lower values of the timer result in higher network traffic and higher CPU load on the server.

-## Inactive Sessions
+## Inactive DSO Sessions

-At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or Session Signaling messages, resets both timers for that session {{!RFC7766}}, with the exception that a DSO Keepalive message resets only the keepalive interval timer, not the inactivity timeout timer.
+At both servers and clients, the generation or reception of any complete DNS message, including DNS requests, responses, updates, or DSO messages, resets both timers for that DSO session, with the exception that a DSO Keepalive message resets only the keepalive interval timer, not the inactivity timeout timer.